 Spread the jam onto the base, followed by the frangipane mix and top with the flaked almonds.

-Bake for about 45 minutes at 160C / 325F or until the filling has almost set.
+Bake until the filling has almost set.

 Let the tart cool before removing it from the pie dish.
 Gluten-free pies and cakes are more fragile than regular ones.